-Please provide subnational data disaggregated by administrative areas as well as city-specific data for this Indicator.
-Provide information for the capital city and one or two other key cities of high epidemiological relevance (for example, those that have the highest HIV burden or have committed to ending AIDS by 2030).
+For all countries, where available, please provide subnational data (where available) disaggregated by administrative areas, as well as city-specific data.
+Provide information for the capital city and one or two other key cities of high epidemiological relevance, such as those with the highest HIV burden or those that have committed to ending AIDS by 2030.
 The data entry screen has separate space for this.
 You also may submit the digital version of any related reports using the upload tool.